UserIndia5491/Vimarsa/README.md

 Vimarśa was made to make reading code feel less lonely.
 If it helped you, if something confused you, or if there is a repository type where you wish it showed more — we would love to hear about it.

 Open an issue or a discussion right here in **Vimarsa** (this public repo), or just share a screenshot of the Overview with your thoughts.
 Real stories from real repositories are the best way for us to make the next version more helpful.
-(The code history in `VimarsaCode` is private, so all user feedback lives here where the community can see it.)

 Thank you for reading.
 We hope Vimarśa helps you spend less time *finding* your way around code, and more time *creating* something meaningful with it.